ljdyer/TitleCaser/README.md

 Title Caser is a Google Chrome Extension that converts titles and headings in Wikipedia, BBC News, and the Guardian pages from sentence case into title case.

 Title casing is done with python's str.title method via a call to a Heroku Flask API.
+See [app.py](app.py) for the source code.

 ## How to use